ankitson/aoc/2023/README.md

 Python uses `pyperf` to run benchmarks, and Rust uses `criterion`.

 After running the benchmarks from the language folder, you can run `just summarize_bench` from this folder to summarize the results from all languages into combined simple `csv` and `txt` files.

 ## Other

-The rust folder has many other actions to e.g watch source files and rebuild, generate memory profiles, generate flamegraphs, run linters etc. Run `just --list` to view available actions.is folder to summarize the results from all languages into combined simple `csv` and `txt` files.

-## Other